 Day 1: Bodo

-Fly to Bodo via Oslo, and check in to the Scandic Havet – the finest hotel in Bodo.
-As northern Norway's tallest building, its elegant rooms and sky-bar offer dramatic views over the coast.
+Fly to Bodo via Oslo, and check in to your centrally located hotel, just a one-block stroll from the waterfront.
 Depending on your time of arrival, venture into Bodo for an excursion to Saltsraumen, the world's strongest maelstrom (whirlpool), or perhaps a visit to the Norwegian Aviation Museum.
-If you would rather relax, take a visit to the beautiful steam sauna in the hotel, before enjoying a dinner of soup, salad, a warm dish and dessert.
+If you would rather relax, take a visit to the beautiful steam sauna in the hotel, before enjoying an included light evening meal at the hotel.

 Days 2-3: Nusfjord